Apply now to the International Economy and Business MSc Program

 Applicants of the MSc programme have to take part in the entrance exam of the faculty.
 During the entrance procedure, 100 points can be earned.

-The Faculty welcomes applications the entire academic year from 2017/2018.
+The Faculty welcomes applications during the entire academic year of 2018/2019.
 The MSc in International Economy and Business program is launched twice a year (in September and in February).
+Application deadline:

 Application packages should contain the following items